UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 categories.

 We can see an example in this slide where we filtered the dataset to contain only movies rated either `'G'` or `'PG'`.
-It is easy to make comparison for both the blue and the orange segments.
+It is easy to make a comparison for both the blue and the orange segments.

-Stacked bar charts also work fine for 3-4 categories, but beyond that they are usually ineffective.
-Even for 3-4 categories it is often preferred to show the bars side by side instead of stacked.
+Stacked bar charts also work fine for 3-4 categories, but beyond that, they are usually ineffective.
+Even for 3-4 categories, it is often preferred to show the bars side-by-side instead of stacked.

 ---